You’ve finally taken the plunge and launched your own creative business. Congratulations! Welcome to a new way of working.

-One final key tip – consider your customer’s problems.
-What things do they want resolved?
+One final tip – consider your customer’s problems.
+What things do they want to be resolved?
 How can you address those issues?
 Make it clear on your website how you can add value as a freelancer.
 Talk directly to your customer in everything you write.

 4. Get online and activate your content